-5.7.6 The Proposed Development has been designed to fit within the existing field system to avoid the loss of trees and hedges.
-No trees or hedges will need to be removed to construct the main development area apart from:

-- Approximately 5m of hedge either side of the existing farm access onto Hogshaw Road to allow the bell mouth to be widened to accommodate the turning motion of HGV's. - 10m of hedge on the East Claydon Road to create an access for the haul road, but this will be temporary. - 5m of hedge between Fields 1 and 2 to allow an access track to pass through. - 10m of hedge between Fields 2 and 3 to allow an access track and security fences to pass through. - 6m of hedge where the hedges in Field 3 meet the brook.
-This is to create a gap for the permissive path to pass through. - 10m of streamside bank along the brook to allow the construction of a temporary bridge crossing. - 4m of hedge between Field 2 and 3 to allow the security fence to pass through. - 5.7.7 The sensitivity of the landscape is Medium and the magnitude of change due to the loss of landscape features is Low, resulting in a Minor adverse effect (Not Significant) in the first year of operation.
+- 5.7.7 The Proposed Development has been designed to fit within the existing field system to avoid the loss of trees and hedges.
+No trees or hedges will need to be removed to construct the main development area apart from: - Approximately 5m of hedge either side of the existing farm access onto Hogshaw Road to allow the bell mouth to be widened to accommodate the turning motion of HGV's. - 10m of hedge on the East Claydon Road to create an access for the haul road, but this will be temporary. - 5m of hedge between Fields 1 and 2 to allow an access track to pass through. - 6m of hedge where the hedges in Field 3 meet the brook.
+This is to create a gap for the permissive path and watercourse maintenance vehicles to pass through. - 10m of streamside bank vegetation along the brook to allow the construction of a temporary bridge crossing. - 4m of hedge between Field 1 and 2 to allow the security fence to pass through. - 5.7.8 The sensitivity of the landscape is Medium and the magnitude of change due to the loss of landscape features is Low, resulting in a Minor adverse effect (Not Significant) in the first year of operation.